impratikk47/impratikk47/README.md

 - 📫 How to reach me **pratikmore100@gmail.com**

-- ⚡ Fun fact **I want to enjoy the work which I do and want to enjoy, explore and make memories with everyone.**
+- ⚡ Fun fact **I want to enjoy the work which I do, explore people and places and makea load of memories with everyone.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">